-Kelly Blackhurst had numerous accolades in the field hockey world, perhaps most notably being named the D3 Player of the Year in 2013 and breaking a few school records.
-After graduating from Skidmore, Kelly has begun a career in coaching college field hockey thus making her a very interesting and well-rounded person to interview about recruiting.
+Coach Blackhurst had numerous accolades in the field hockey world, perhaps most notably being named the D3 Player of the Year in 2013 and breaking a few school records.
+After graduating from Skidmore, Kelly has begun a career in coaching college field hockey, thus making her a very interesting and well-rounded person to interview about recruiting.

-How did you go about reaching out to coaches?
-It must have been difficult being from a small town/school, etc. How did that situation affect you?
+LRT Sports: How did you go about reaching out to coaches?
+Was it difficult since you were from a small town?

-I began looking at schools in 9th grade.
+Coach Blackhurst: I began looking at schools in 9th grade.
 That may seem early to some people, but I wanted to tour a variety of campuses so I could narrow down my search.
-At the end of my 10th grade year, I began contacting college coaches.
+At the end of my 10th-grade year, I began contacting college coaches.
 As I grew up in an isolated town in the northern part of New York State, I needed to put myself out there.
 Some athletes have the luxury of playing for well-known high schools.
 My high school team was the furthest north field hockey team in New York.
 We never made it past the second round of sectionals.
 Coaches were not going to see me.
 I had to make myself visible.
-In order to be noticed, I attended numerous camps at institutions I was interested in throughout high school, participated in Futures which was almost three hours away, and joined a club team that was 1.5 hours away.
+To be noticed, I attended numerous camps at institutions I was interested in throughout high school, participated in Futures, which was almost three hours away, and joined a club team that was 1.5 hours away.
 In addition, I attend numerous recruiting events such as College Connection and the National Field Hockey Festival.

-What was the most difficult part of your recruiting process?
+LRT Sports: What was the most challenging part of your recruiting process?

-As I was from a very small town and mediocre field hockey team, I felt resistance from college coaches.
+Coach Blackhurst: As I was from a tiny town and mediocre field hockey team, I felt resistance from college coaches.
 I was an unknown entity.
-Why would a D1 big name school want to look at a small town athlete?
-Some coaches ignored me completely while others took time to get to know me, understand my situation, and create a relationship with me.
+Why would a D1 big-name school want to look at a small-town athlete?
+Some coaches ignored me entirely while others took the time to get to know me, understand my situation, and create a relationship with me.

-Why did you decide to go D3 instead of D1 or D2?
+Why did you decide to go DIII instead of DI or DII?

-I wanted to play for a highly competitive team and make an impact.
-I did not want to play for a middle of the road D1 team.
+Coach Blackhurst: I wanted to play for a highly competitive team and make an impact.
+I did not want to play for the middle of the road D1 team.
 Additionally, I wanted to have a full college experience.
 D3 allowed me to do this.
 Plus, I was able to play in numerous championship games and compete against other nationally ranked teams.
 Looking back, I always wonder what life would have been like if I had attended a D1 school.
 At the end of the day, though, I am glad I made the decision that I did.
-I received a high quality education and played for a nationally ranked team.
+I received a high-quality education and played for a nationally ranked team.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.